My new favorite exercise tool: trekking poles. I’ve mentioned them briefly before, specifically in the context of winter exercise.

 To protect the poles’ metal tips over bare ground, rocks, and asphalt, I also invested a couple of bucks in a package of “chair tips,” the little rubber cups that slip over the ends of chair legs to protect floors and carpets.
 The ⅞-inch to 1-inch size fit the ends of my poles perfectly.

-Of course you can buy tips manufactured specifically for your brand of poles, but the local outdoor outfitters’ store was out of stock, and the sales clerk recommended I head to the hardware store down the block for the chair tips.
+Of course, you can buy tips manufactured specifically for your brand of poles, but the local outdoor outfitters’ store was out of stock, and the sales clerk recommended that I head to the hardware store down the block for the chair tips.

-I’d always known that hikers and mountaineers use them as a climbing aid while walking over bare, steep, and rocky terrain.
-I started using the poles early this spring when the dirt roads and roadsides got muddy, and some icy patches remained.
+I’d always known that hikers and mountaineers use them as climbing aids while walking over bare, steep, and rocky terrain.
+I started using the poles early this spring when the dirt roads and roadsides got muddy and some icy patches remained.

-Amazingly, I found I could travel much faster and get my heartrate up to the point where my walks felt as good as my runs used to.
+Amazingly, I found I could travel much faster and raise my heart rate to the point where my walks felt as good as my runs used to.

 I’ve found a lot of other benefits to pole-walking.
 The poles provide upper-body work and improve my footing and balance, especially on trails with rocks and exposed roots.
 I find them handy for poking into muddy ruts and puddles to gauge their depth.